 If you thoroughly understand the various issues and processes involved and want to be responsible for every aspect of your book then you may have what it takes to operate like a general contractor to DIY self-publish your book.

-If you’ve struggled to hire an agent to try to be traditionally published or you’ve decided to self-publish for any other reason and you just want some help from experienced professionals to make sure each of the aspects involved is handled well then you may want to discuss your book with a consultant at WestBow to find out how we can help you publish your book.
-We can be reached at 866-928-1240.
+If you’ve struggled to hire an agent to try to be traditionally published or you’ve decided to self-publish for any other reason and you just want some help from experienced professionals to make sure each of the aspects involved is handled well then please let me know and I will connect you with one of our publishing consultants to discuss next steps.

 This is the final post in this series.
 The previous post points out the expertise needed to publish a book and compares DIY and assisted self-publishing with traditional publishing.